 - Optimized meta tags, title tags, alt tags, etc.

 Here’s a resource to learn more about on-page SEO.

-Off-page SEO, on the other hand can be more nuanced and encapsulates everything that takes place off your website that benefits your search engine results page rankings.
+Off-page SEO, on the other hand, can be more nuanced; it encapsulates everything that takes place off your website which benefits your search engine results’ page rankings.